Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 bird bath

 Misters are especially attractive to hummingbirds.
-Create shallow areas in traditional baths by adding pebbles or stones for hummingbirds to perch on.
+You can also create shallow areas in traditional baths by adding pebbles or stones for hummingbirds to perch on.
+A regular birdbath is better than no birdbath, as hummingbirds will still stop by for a drink even if it is too deep to bathe.

 Of course, all water sources should be kept fresh and clean for the health of your birds, and placing them near nectar-rich flowers can make the hummingbirds even more enticed to visit.